Tuteja-Lab/UnsupervisedPeakCaller/README.md

 ## Preprocessing Command-Line Options <a name = "preprocessing_options" />

-For more information about the preprocessing script type ```bash ./preprocessing -?``` from the RCL git repository root.
+For more information about the preprocessing script type ```bash ./preprocessing.bash -?``` from the RCL git repository root.
 The most important command-line options are mentioned below:

-- ```-b```: The BAM files for the individual replicates.
+- ```-b``` (DEFAULT: none, you must provide): The BAM files for the individual replicates.
-You must name at least two BAM files from two replicate experiments.
+You must name at least two BAM files from replicate experiments.
 Space-separate the names and surround the list with double quotes.
 For example, the tutorial is run with this options set as ```-b "MCF7_chr10_rep1.bam MCF7_chr10_rep2.bam"```.
 - ```-c``` (DEFAULT: ```median```): An integer coverage cutoff to identify candidate peaks.
 The default is to use the minimum median (zero coverage sites excluded) observed across replicates on a per-chromosome basis.
 However, you can call more peaks by reducing this number.
-In the [RCL publication](https://doi.org/10.1101/gr.277677.123), we demonstrate that decreasing this cutoff generally enhances RCL performance.
+In the [RCL publication](https://doi.org/10.1101/gr.277677.123), we demonstrate that decreasing this cutoff generally enhances RCL performance, but it cannot be less than 1.
 - ```-d``` (DEFAULT: ```example```): The data directory.
-- ```-g``` (DEFAULT: ```hg```): Indicate the genome your reads were aligned to.
+- ```-g``` (DEFAULT: ```hg```): Indicate the genome reads in the input BAM files are aligned to.
-The default assumes you aligned your reads to the Ensembl assembly hg38.
+The default assumes the reads are aligned to the Ensembl assembly hg38.
 If you are using the Ensembl assembly of mouse, you should set option ```-g mm```.
 If you are using another genome, you should name it as you like ```-g my_id```, but not ```mm``` or ```hg```.
 - ```-t``` (DEFAULT: ```1```): Set the number of threads you would like to use.